 - Staffing commitment

-- o Staff position
+- Staff position

-- o Number of hours
+- Number of hours

-- Hourly (fully burdened) rate
+- o Hourly (fully burdened) rate

-- o Total cost
+- Total cost

 - New signal system investment

 - Cost of any signal system investment

-- o Benefit to project
+- Benefit to project

 Projects submitted as OCTA led require a 20 percent cash match for Primary Implementation activities with a nominal in-kind allowance for local agency oversight.
 Operations and Maintenance activities will be permitted in-kind match only for local agency oversight functions.
 Contract activities will require cash match.